 As mentioned, the biggest concern is inhaling formaldehyde fumes.
 The good news is that, because of the way it's formulated in beauty products, that risk is fairly low, with one notable exception.
 "The highest risk of exposure cosmetically is in formaldehyde-containing hair straightening formulations used in some Brazilian blowouts or keratin treatments," explains Gmyrek.
 "When the solution is heated, the formaldehyde in the products is released into the air as a gas.
 If the salon isn't properly ventilated, both the salon professionals and their clients are at risk of inhaling the released formaldehyde," she says.

 Again, inhalation can also be an issue from nail products, but Gmyrek says that that scenario poses less of a cancer risk.
 The issue there is what Hartman says is the most common side effect of formaldehyde: irritant contact dermatitis (a fancy term for skin irritation).
 "Even though levels are low in most cosmetic products, many people are highly sensitive to formaldehyde, and it can cause redness, itching, and scaling of the skin, as well as irritation of the eyes, nose, and throat," he explains.
 You can also be allergic to formaldehyde, which manifests in similar ways, including redness, itching, swelling, inflammation, and blisters, adds Gmyrek.
-This can also occur after repeated exposure, so you might be using a product with formaldehyde releasers for a long time and then suddenly develop an allergy.
-The only way to tell whether formaldehyde is irritating your skin or if you're actually allergic to it is via a patch test at your dermatologist; though, according to Gmyrek, it's estimated that only 1.5% to 2.4% of the US population has some type of sensitivity to formaldehyde.
+You might even be using a product with formaldehyde releasers for a long time and then suddenly develop an allergy.
+The only way to tell whether formaldehyde is irritating your skin or if you're actually allergic to it is via a patch test at your dermatologist; though, it's estimated that less than 3% of the US population has some type of sensitivity to formaldehyde, according to Gmyrek.

 There are some very real health concerns associated with formaldehyde.
 It gets dicey because the FDA doesn't regulate the use of formaldehyde in skincare, says Hartman.
 "It recommends that it not be included at all in aerosols, and that other products contain no more than .2 percent.
 But those are merely recommendations and companies aren't obligated to comply," he points out.
 In short, it falls on you to be an educated consumer and do your due diligence if you're concerned about formaldehyde and/or if it's causing skin allergies or irritation.
 In that case, go ahead and simply avoid even those aforementioned formaldehyde releasers; shopping from brands and/or retailers that have clear lists of banned ingredients is a good start, as those will definitely be on their "no" lists.